Catholic Church by country: Methodology

 The country with the largest percentage of its population having membership in the church is Vatican City at 100%, followed by Timor-Leste at 97%.

-According to the World Christian Database, there are 1.272 billion Catholics worldwide as of 2025, which constitute 48.1% of 2.645 billion Christians.
+According to the World Christian Database, there are 1.279 billion Catholics worldwide as of 2026, which constitute 47.8% of 2.674 billion Christians.
 According to the Census of the 2023 Annuario Pontificio ('Pontifical Yearbook'), the number of baptized Catholics in the world was about 1.376 billion at the end of 2021.
 The research initiative Catholics & Cultures compiles data on Catholic demographics, including from the Annuario Pontificio, by country.

-Conflicting numbers can be found in 2013 research conducted by the Brazilian polling institute Datafolha.
-Its report states that the Catholic percentage of the Brazilian population over the age of 16 years is 57%, in contrast to the 64.63% published by CIA and the 68.6% of Pew.
-Also, the 2010 Mexican census showed this percentage to be 83.9% – against a 91.89% number in The World Factbook.

 By country

 By clicking on the arrow icons in the column headers, the following table can be re-ordered.